kiranwood/LHL-SQL-Project/cleaning_data.md

 	FROM
 		(  -- Subquery to Remove Duplicate Categories
 		SELECT		productsku,
-				v2productname as name,
+				v2productname AS name,
-				v2productcategory as category,
+				v2productcategory AS category,
 				DENSE_RANK() OVER (PARTITION BY productsku
 				ORDER BY v2productcategory DESC) as dups -- ranking duplicates to remove FROM    	all_sessions